zenirodrigo/TandemRepeatEXplorer/README.md

 ---

 ## Acknowledgments
-- NCBI, Heng Li and BEDTools teams for developing essential bioinformatics tools.
+- Heng Li, NCBI, and BEDTools teams for developing essential bioinformatics tools.
 - Support from Universidade Estadual Paulista Júlio de Mesquita Filho (UNESP).
 - This code was developed in my PhD with fellowship from Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP)

 ## Contact
-For questions or improvements, contact [rodrigo-zeni@outlook.com.br].
+For questions or improvements, contact rodrigo-zeni@outlook.com.br.